zac-alex/Deep-Learning/Activation Functions/README.md

 to adjust its weights and improve its predictions step by step.

 #
-Activation functions have many advantages, but they can also present challenges during training.
+Activation functions have many advantages, but they can also have challenges during training.
 Some activation functions, like Sigmoid or Tanh, have areas where their gradients become very small, often approaching zero.
 These areas are called saturation regions.
 In these regions, small changes in the input values cause very tiny changes in the output of the activation function.
 As a result, the training process slows down significantly.
 This is known as the vanishing gradient problem.

 For example, consider the Sigmoid activation function: